mateobelossi/CoderDataEngineering/mateo_belossi_proyecto_final/README.md

     ![Airflow Variables](https://github.com/mateobelossi/CoderDataEngineering/blob/main/mateo_belossi_proyecto_final/airflow_variables.png)

-6. In the Airflow web interface, enable the `Belossi_Pre_Entrega3` DAG.
+6. In the Airflow web interface, enable the `mateo_belossi_proyecto_final` DAG.

 7. Trigger the DAG manually or let it run according to its schedule.
-The DAG will execute the `script_Belossi_Pre_Entrega3.py` script using a BashOperator.
+The DAG will execute the `mateo_belossi_proyecto_final.py` script using a BashOperator.

 8. Monitor the progress and logs of the DAG execution in the Airflow web interface.